Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Remote control of your lights and appliances through your phone or your voice get’s way easier once you have them plugged in to the Kasa Smart Wi-Fi plug.
+If you want WiFi outside too, take a look at our iClever outdoor smart plug review.
 The smart plug works with most virtual assistants, and also helps you check on your power usage through its energy monitoring feature.

 The design of this TP-Link smart plug is very similar to what other brands have in the market, but we’re really not complaining because what we’re most concerned about is size.
 The Wi-Fi smart plug measures 1.5 by 2.6 by 1.6 inches, and this lets it plug into your socket without taking up all the available space.
 The smart plug also has a visible power button on its side, but no LED indicator unlike the Amazon Smart Plug.
 This means you’ll need to depend on the Kasa app on your phone to know if the device has been set up correctly.